 What Damages Can You Recover After a Rideshare Accident in San Mateo?

 If you suffered severe injuries in a rideshare accident in San Mateo, you may qualify for compensation.
 This financial recovery aims to cover not only your immediate losses but also the long-term impact on your life, including long-term costs from injuries such as future medical care, rehabilitation, and reduced earning capacity.
-Our personal injury attorney may help you understand and pursue available damages for your rideshare crash claim.
+Our rideshare injury attorney may help you understand and pursue available damages for your rideshare crash claim.

 Some losses you may be able to recover include: